nervjack2/Speech-FT/README.md

 # 🚀 Speech-FT
-This is the official repository of the paper:
+This is the official repository of the paper published in **IEEE Transactions on Audio, Speech, and Language Processing (TASLP)**:
 [Speech-FT: Merging Pre-trained and Fine-Tuned Speech Representation Models for Cross-Task Generalization](https://ieeexplore.ieee.org/document/11263888).

 - **Speech-FT is a supervised fine-tuning method designed to enhance pre-trained speech encoders**.
 - It effectively addresses the challenge of fine-tuning speech encoders while preserving cross-task generalization ability.

-- For example, when fine-tuning HuBERT on ASR, Speech-FT reduces the phoneme error rate (PER) from 5.17% to 3.94% and improves speaker identification (SID) accuracy from 81.86% to 84.11%. - **Overall, Speech-FT provides a simple yet effective solution for improving pre-trained speech encoders**.
+## 🧐 Methodology
 ![An overview of Speech-FT](asset/overview.png)

 ## 🎯 Results of Speech-FT